markmoxon/elite-source-code-6502-second-processor/README.md

 This repository contains the original source code for Elite on the BBC Micro with a 6502 second processor ("Tube Elite").

-It is a companion to the repository containing the [tape version of Elite](https://github.com/markmoxon/elite-beebasm).
+It is a companion to the repository containing the [tape version of Elite](https://github.com/markmoxon/elite-beebasm) and its [accompanying website](https://www.bbcelite.com)

 ## Contents